tlaroy/crafting-gathering/README.md

 - Crafting Merchants (Actor)
 - Crafting Journals - Including a Crafting Guide.

-Import these CRAFTING SYSTEM Compendiums into your world directories.  <b>IMPORTANT - ALWAYS!</b> import CRAFTING SYSTEM Compendiums with “Merge by name” and “Keep ID” checked.
-Exports of CRAFTING SYSTEM Compendiums were done using “Export Folder Structure” with same options checked.
+Import these CRAFTING SYSTEM Compendiums into your world directories.  <b>IMPORTANT - ALWAYS!</b> import CRAFTING SYSTEM Compendiums with 'Merge by name' and 'Keep ID' checked.
+Exports of CRAFTING SYSTEM Compendiums were done using 'Export Folder Structure' with same options checked.

 ## Mastercrafted
 Import the Mastercrafted Recipe Book JSON files with Recipe Manager.
 Then set player permissions for each Recipe.
 Use Book permissions to control overall access by player.
 Then use Recipe permissions to limit access to those Recipes that players have learned so far.
 There are no automatic linkages between Mastercrafted Recipes and CRAFTING SYSTEM Recipes.